AUSTRAC compliance reports

 - your business was merged with or acquired by another business.

-- you are a small gaming venue with a licence for no more than 15 electronic gaming machines and you don’t provide any other designated services
+- are a small gaming venue with a licence for no more than 15 electronic gaming machines and you don’t provide any other designated services

-- you are solely registered as an affiliate of a remittance network provider (RNP) and you don’t provide any other designated services
+- are solely registered as an affiliate of a remittance network provider (RNP) and you don’t provide any other designated services

-- you hold an Australian Financial Services Licence (AFSL) and the only designated service you provide is to make arrangements for customers to receive a designated service rather than providing the designated service yourself.
+- hold an Australian Financial Services Licence (AFSL) and the only designated service you provide is to make arrangements for customers to receive a designated service rather than providing the designated service yourself.

 Penalties for not submitting a compliance report